wanadev/pyguetzli/README.md

 ### Running Tests

+First install nox:

-    pip install tox
+    pip install nox
-    tox

-By default test will run in Python 2.7, 3.5 and 3.6.
-To run only on a specific Python version run the following commands:

-    tox -e py27
-    tox -e py36
+Then you can run linting with:

+    nox -s lint

+And you can run tests with:

+    nox -s test

+If you want to test only a specific Python version, use one of the following commands (the corresponding Python interpreter must be available on the machine):

+    nox -s test-2.7
+    nox -s test-3.7
+    nox -s test-3.8
+    nox -s test-3.9

 ### Generating Documentation